Training Champions

 John Griffin

-Lancaster University - FutureCat and NEXGENNA
+Lancaster University - NEXGENNA

 John Griffin is a senior lecturer in Materials Chemistry at Lancaster University.
 His research focuses on the use and development of solid-state nuclear magnetic resonance for the characterisation of materials for energy and the environment.
 He has authored and co-authored over 80 research articles in peer-reviewed journals, two book chapters, and regular speaks at national and international conferences.
 He is chair of the Institute of Physics British Radiofrequency Spectroscopy Group, which represents researchers working in applications of magnetic resonance across the UK.
 He is also a member of the Facility Executive for the UK High-Field Solid-State NMR facility located at the University of Warwick.
 He is a co-investigator on both the Faraday Institution FutureCat and NEXGENNA projects, working on solid-state NMR characterisation of cathode and anode materials and coatings in both Li and Na-ion batteries.